AadiJo/FRC-RAG/README.md

 This tool helps FRC teams build on existing knowledge instead of starting from scratch, saving time and helping teams create better robots by learning from successful designs used by other teams.

+## What makes FRC RAG different?

+Users can upload documents, CAD files, and forum threads in real time, keeping the knowledge base up to date with current season innovations.
+The system uses multi-season mechanism retrieval and game-piece context mapping to return solutions that are truly relevant to the current challenge.
+With caching, rate limiting, and real-time monitoring, the platform is designed to be production-ready and deployable, so teams can integrate it into their workflow immediately

 ## Planned Additions

 * **Dynamic Source Integration**: Real-time document upload capability letting users to add team publications, Chief Delphi threads, and other relevant resources directly to the database during their current session